Kaggle/kaggle-api/README.md

 ## API credentials

-To use the Kaggle API go to https://www.kaggle.com/<username>/account and select 'Create API Token'.
+To use the Kaggle API go to `https://www.kaggle.com/<username>/account` and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
-Place this folder in the folder **<your user home directory>/.kaggle**.
+Place this file in the folder `<your user home directory>/.kaggle` (e.g. `C:\Users\<username>\.kaggle`).

 ## Installation